top of page

 I also would discuss with my students other issues that could be sensitive for clients such as a female client who has excessive hair growth or a client who wears a head covering and needs their hair service done in a private room.
 In essence, I have been training students for years to be aware of differences of other people and how to find the specific needs of that person and treat them with kindness.

 In order for these teachings to be effective, I need to model this behavior with my students.
-I have been working on improving my understanding of people over the past 19 years and I am excited to continue in a new environment with new people.
+I have been working on improving my understanding of people over the past 20 years and will continue to do so.

 Teaching Philosophy